oracle/bosh-oracle-cpi-release/src/github.com/oracle/bosh-oracle-cpi/README.md

     | cpiUser       | Name of the provisioned user in the image.
 Used by CPI ssh to attach iscsi block volumes
     | cpiPrivateKeyPath | Path to locally provisioned ssh private key
     | cpiPublicKeyPath | Path to locally provisioned ssh public key
-    | userPublicKeyPath | Optional public key to install on newly created instance
+    | userPublicKeyPath | (Optional) Public key to install when creating a new instance
     | stemcellImage | OCID of the stemcell image for creating new instances